pytact/office-world-be/cursor/guidelines/Feature9/F9_api_spec.md

 - `number_of_days` is calculated from date range and `day_type` (half-days count as 0.5)
 - Initial `manager_status` is set to `PENDING_MANAGER`
 - Initial `hr_status` is set to `PENDING_HR`
-- Notification is triggered to manager approver (via F-003)
+- Notification is triggered to manager approver and HR approver (via F-003)

 ---